stucombs/react-app/README.md

 # react-app
-A React Learning App built in React JSX with COREUI and Webpack
+A Experimental React App built in React JSX with COREUI and Webpack